Phallus Indusiatus Facts

-- That holds true due to the amazing existence of an entirely coincidental natural attribute it developed in the course of its evolution.
-When exposed to its natural aroma, some women experience spontaneous orgasms!
+- That holds true due to the amazing existence of an entirely coincidental natural attribute it developed in the course of its natural evolution.
+When exposed to its inherent aroma, some women experience spontaneous orgasms!

 - The first recorded scientific recognition of the Phallus Indusiatus as a separate species took place more than two centuries ago.
 Occurring in 1798, this took place as the result of the efforts of the French botanist Etienne Pierre Ventenat.

 - For the moment, the IUCN has no listing for this species on its Red List of Threatened Species.
 It nonetheless faces potential threats to its continued existence.
 Like many other species around the world, it’s vulnerable to climate change.

 The Phallus Indusiatus remains well known for more than just its distinctive aroma.
 It’s also an impressive specimen in terms of sheer physical size.
 In point of fact, this work of Nature possesses some highly respectable physical dimensions.